How much does an interior designer cost in Portland, Oregon you might ask? How do they charge and what can you expect from the relationship?

 Our Pricing Philosophy

 What about our thoughts regarding cost versus retail pricing you might ask?
 Here I am writing this blog thinking, are my interior design peers going to kill me for posting such an honest blog about cost versus retail?
 Let me be perfectly honest.
 I don’t agree with offering to the trade pricing and wholesale pricing to my clients.
 In some cases doing so would violate the terms of my manufacturer accounts.
 Manufacturers have their dealers and designers agree to these terms because sharing such information could potentially hurt other retailers.
-Angela Todd Designs charges a fair price, sometimes at retail, sometimes similar to a store sale price.
+Angela Todd Studios charges a fair price, sometimes at retail, sometimes similar to a store sale price.
 If wanting to find a designer that passes on trade pricing means you opt to select another design professional to help with your project other than our firm, that is okay too.

 We are in business to create stunning interiors for our clients and to exceed their expectations of value and service.
 Our pricing is not inexpensive, nor is it extremely high in price.
 We know you don’t have to employ a designer to remodel, build, or decorate your home.
 We know we are not for everyone and that is okay.
 We make a living at understanding our clients and presenting their vision in physical form.
 Our finished spaces are anything but average.
 We provide an exceptional value.

 Most of all we are artists.
 We know how to mix the right elements to create your vision.
-We may pair less expensive items with moderate pieces, and we know when one exceptional piece will create an impactful, amazing design in your home.
+Sometimes we may pair less expensive items with moderate pieces, and we know when one exceptional piece will create an impactful, amazing design in your home.
 You probably have some pieces from family or your travels that you want to highlight in your space.
 We know how to bring these pieces to life with a story.

-In addition, we have a lot of behind the scene time investment that you will probably never know about.
+In addition, we have a lot of behind the scene time investment that we take on your behalf.
 We absorb problems so you can have a worry free, fun experience.
 When a fabric is discontinued that you have approved, furniture isn’t manufactured properly, the wrong carpet was shipped at the order desk, a cabinet door has a defect, handmade tiles are installed with color way differences that are unacceptable, or a handmade area rug is damaged in shipment – we take care of the issue for you.
 I have won clients over by finding goods that were “discontinued” somewhere else in the marketplace, or found someone to make said product.
 We may have several visits and phone calls with a manufacturer, and we may visit your home with a tradesperson to make sure your expectations are met.
 It wouldn’t be ethical in my opinion to bill a client for this time because the hiccups (which inevitably happen at least once on a project) aren’t the client’s responsibility.
 Each of these examples above came from clients that rave about us, have sent referrals, and hired us for additional home and business projects.
 What my father tells me appears to be true, “When you do business with someone, you get to know their quality and ethics most by how they handle your problem.”
 Our client relationships are paramount to us.
 You can count on us to take care of issues for you sometimes even before you know about the issue at hand.